Referendums in Italy

-Popular referendums
+Popular referendum

 Requirements

-A popular referendum can only be called only at the request of five Regional Councils or 500,000 Italian voters.
+A popular referendum can only be called at the request of five Regional Councils or 500,000 Italian voters.
 A popular referendum can only be asked to abolish an existing law (or part of it); a referendum to adopt new legislation is not provided for by the Constitution.
 Some matters are not subject to popular referendum: tax laws, budget laws, amnesties and pardons, and laws that authorize the ratification of international treaties.
 While these are the limits expressly stated by the Constitution, the Constitutional Court has identified further limitations.

 The petition, which must include the question of the referendum, must be deposited at the Court of Cassation, which is called to examine the validity of the petition.
 The Constitutional Court of Italy verifies the regularity of signatures (in case the referendum was requested by the voters) and of the question of the referendum.
 The court has the power to reject it outright.
 Many fully valid petitions with the necessary 500,000 signatures have never been accepted as referendums precisely for this reason.

 If the Court of Cassation judges the petition to be valid, the referendum question must then be evaluated by the Constitutional Court, which is called to judge its admissibility.
 Unlike the Court of Cassation, which considers the conformity of the petition to ordinary law, the reference for the Constitutional Court's judgment is the Constitution.

-If the Constitutional Court deems the referendum admissible, the President of the Republic has to set a date for the vote between April 15 and June 15.
+If the Constitutional Court deems the referendum admissible, the President of the Republic has to set a date for the vote between 15 April and 15 June.

 The final hurdle is that the result of the legislative referendum is only valid if at least a majority of all eligible voters go to the polling station and cast their ballot.
 If this quorum is not met, the referendum is invalid (which, in practice, means the law is not abolished).

 Electronic signatures

 The 2021 Italian budget law authorized for the collection of electronic signatures through a government run online platform, managed through the Italian online digital ID system SPID.
-Although the platform is not online, starting on July 1, 2021 citizens have been able to add signatures to referendums through a provisional process.
+Although the platform is not online, starting on 1 July 2021 citizens have been able to add signatures to referendums through a provisional process.

 The new process has been noted for the speed at which it can collect signatures for referendums, with a referendum to decriminalize marijuana collecting 330,000 signatures in three days in due in large part to digital signatures.